daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 1

 Effect: Projects a small physical explosive up to a long distance away that explodes and creates a momentary teleportation gate.
-A random creature whose level is equal to or less than the cypher’s level appears through the gate and attacks the closest target.
+A random creature whose level is equal to or less than the cypher's level appears through the gate and attacks the closest target.
 After about one minute, the creature vanishes.

 DETONATION (DESICCATING)

 Level: 1d6 + 2

 Effect: Projects a small physical explosive up to a long distance away that bursts in an immediate radius, draining moisture from everything within it.
-Living creatures take damage equal to the cypher’s level.
+Living creatures take damage equal to the cypher's level.
 Water in the area is vaporized.

 DETONATION (FLASH)